-Located on the outskirts of Pattaya in the Chonburi province and 90 minutes away from Bangkok, the school will open in phases from 2017-18.
-The pre-prep school, which starts at nursery age and continues through to Year 2 (age six), opened in September 2017.
-The prep school will open Years 3-6 in September 2018, and Years 7 and 8 in September 2018.
-The senior school, Years 9-13 will also open in September 2018.
+Located on the outskirts of Pattaya in the Chonburi province and 90 minutes away from Bangkok, the school has opened in phases since 2017.
+The pre-prep school, which starts at nursery age and continues through to Year 2 (age six), opened in September 2017, and Years 3 – 13 opened in September 2018.
 The school follows the UK academic calendar and runs from September to July.

 “Rugby School Thailand offers an educational experience that is very different and very distinctive.”

 How?
-Well, the school’s boarding facilities, UK curriculum, and IGCSE and A Level programmes are matched by schools across the country.
+Well, the school’s boarding facilities, National Curriculum for England, and IGCSE and A Level programmes are matched by schools across the country.
 However, it's Rugby School Thailand’s extended school day, pastoral care, and house system that are the school’s most distinguishing features.

-Rugby School Thailand will eventually be an all-through school that takes children from as young as nursery age; in comparison, its UK school only admits students from Year 9 through to Year 13.
+Rugby School Thailand is an all-through school that takes children from as young as nursery age; in comparison, its UK school only admits students from Year 9 through to Year 13.
 There’s nothing to compare the early years and primary education to, as this is new territory for Rugby School.
-The prep school opened with the promise of offering an enhanced UK curriculum, but the website offers little more information than that at this stage.
-However, do we know this much.
-Rugby School Thailand says it will “draw from the best of the UK National Curriculum, and the best of the much-admired British private school approach”.
+However, we do know this much: Rugby School Thailand says it “draws from the best of the UK National Curriculum, and the best of the much-admired British private school approach”.

-The prep and senior schools will offer IGCSEs and A Levels.
+The prep and senior schools offer IGCSEs and A Levels.
 While the Thailand website does not go into great detail about the curriculum in these years, we would expect it to be a carbon copy of its UK “mother school”.
-In that case, we can expect the school to offer the core subjects, creative arts and design, a wide range of modern languages, music, PE, ICT and PSHE (Personal, social and health education).
+In that case, we can expect the school to offer the core subjects, creative arts and design, a wide range of modern languages, music, PE, ICT, and PSHE (Personal, social, and health education).

-As a selective school, we’d expect Rugby School Thailand to have much more of an academic focus that non-selective schools.
-In its own words, “High expectations will be set and a love of learning developed.”
-It also says that, “the end result of a Rugby School education is so much more than exam results”, and there is plenty of talk about success in sports, creative arts and music.
+As a selective school, Rugby School Thailand has much more of an academic focus than non-selective schools.
+In its own words: “High expectations will be set and a love of learning developed.”
+It also says that “the end result of a Rugby School education is so much more than exam results”, and there is plenty of talk about success in sports, creative arts, and music.

 There’s no agreement that Rugby School UK will take students from its Thailand school, but it would be fair for parents to assume that the school will educate their child to be on a par with UK students – and to meet the admission requirements of Rugby School UK and other leading public schools in the UK.